thepower/power-docs/docs/Community/01-testnet-flow.md

 ## What do I need to participate in testnet campaign?

-All you need to participate in ThePower testnet campaign is:
+To participate in ThePower testnet campaign you need to:

 ### Step 1: Learn